JohnTheCreek/OpenLLMs-Kursprojekt/README.md

 - Dataset: https://llms-believe-the-earth-is-flat.github.io
 - Dataset contains factual questions paired with systematically generated persuasive misinformation and investigates 4 different persuasive strategies
 - Therefore, it is representative for the chosen task and provides high complexity

+## New approach

+after having tested the approach described above, we have found that it is more complex than expected.
+The dataset is too big and would require too many ressources.
+Further, the scope of the experiment needs more time and a bigger team to be replicated with a different LLM that was not used in the paper.
+Hence, we are opting for a sentiment analysis experiment with Apertus.